 The contractions had been coming off and on for a few days now.

-The excitement had worn off a little, in realizing there was not going to be a baby coming as swiftly as I had initially thought.
-We were in for a long ride, it seemed.
-Tim had already taken the day off of work so we decided Hey, why not?
-Might as well go for a walk to see if it progresses things along.
+The excitement had worn off a little, in realizing the baby wouldn't be coming as swiftly as I'd initially thought.
+Pressure points weren't working to induce me into active labour, neither was spicy food; we were in for a long ride, it seemed.
+Tim had already taken the day off work in the false hopes of this is it, so we decided: Hey, why not?
+Maybe we'll try going for a walk to see if it progresses things along.

 We crossed the street to the park that faced our home, following a foot path as it looped around the baseball diamond.
 I had to stop every few minutes to lean into Tim as another bolt of lightening pierced my sciatic nerve––it was worse than the contractions.
 When the path ended at the mouth of the baseball diamond, Tim stopped to take in our surroundings.
 I closed my eyes and breathed through the tightening.
 We could carry on to the road ahead of us, he said, or we could follow what appeared to be a dog path to our right.
 I said the choice was up to him, and held his hand as he led me down a winding trail toward a narrow opening in the hedges.